A unified diagrammatic approach to quantum transport in few-level junctions for bosonic and fermionic reservoirs: Application to the quantum Rabi model: Liouville space approach

 } \end{gathered} \quad{\rm and}\quad \begin{gathered} \resizebox{3.5cm}{!}{

-} \end{gathered}\;, \ee respectively.
-Using Eq.~\eqref{CF} for the correlators, one finds for the 4th order contribution to the RDM the current kernel (the latter is obtained along similar lines) in Laplace space
+} \end{gathered}\;. \ee Such diagrams display a system's propagation line with four vertices, pairwise joined by an environmental arc.
+Using Eq.~\eqref{CF} for the correlators, one finds for the 4th-order contribution to the RDM the current kernel (the latter is obtained along similar lines) in Laplace space